DenysMalanichev/Testcontainers.AutoSetup.Net/README.md

 Vendor Specific: Checks for existence of variables like TF_BUILD (Azure), JENKINS_URL, TEAMCITY_VERSION, etc.

 If any of these are true, GetDockerEndpoint() returns null.
 This is the desired behavior, as CI agents typically mount the Docker socket (/var/run/docker.sock) directly, which Testcontainers handles automatically without needing a TCP address.

+## DB Restore Logic

+> NOTE: if you experience delays (5-10 seconds) between tests with MS SQL DB - most likely it is an issue with Reverse DNS lookup.
+The easiest workaround here is to register the IP of WSL in Windows hosts file.